Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Abstract

 \section{Abstract}

-Large Language Model (LLM)-based recommendation systems provide more comprehensive recommendations than traditional systems by deeply analyzing content and user behavior.
-However, these systems often exhibit biases, favoring mainstream content while marginalizing non-traditional options due to skewed training data.
-This study investigates the intricate relationship between bias and LLM-based recommendation systems, with a focus on music, song, and book recommendations across diverse demographic and cultural groups.
-Through a comprehensive analysis conducted over different LLM-models, this paper evaluates the impact of bias on recommendation outcomes.
-Our findings reveal that bias is so deeply ingrained within these systems that even a simpler intervention like prompt engineering can significantly reduce bias, underscoring the pervasive nature of the issue.
-Moreover, factors like intersecting identities and contextual information, such as socioeconomic status, further amplify these biases, demonstrating the complexity and depth of the challenges faced in creating fair recommendations across different groups.
+Large Language Model (LLM)-based recommendation systems excel in delivering comprehensive suggestions by deeply analyzing content and user behavior.
+However, they often inherit biases from skewed training data, favoring mainstream content while underrepresenting diverse or non-traditional options.
+This study explores the interplay between bias and LLM-based recommendation systems, focusing on music, song, and book recommendations across diverse demographic and cultural groups.
+This paper analyzes bias in LLM-based recommendation systems across multiple models (GPT, LLaMA, and Gemini), revealing its deep and pervasive impact on outcomes.
+Intersecting identities and contextual factors, like socioeconomic status, further amplify biases, complicating fair recommendations across diverse groups.
+Our findings reveal that bias in these systems is deeply ingrained, yet even simple interventions like prompt engineering can significantly reduce it.
+We further propose a retrieval-augmented generation strategy to mitigate bias more effectively.
+Numerical experiments validate these strategies, demonstrating both the pervasive nature of bias and the impact of the proposed solutions.

 }

 \IEEEdisplaynontitleabstractindextext